10 tips for overcoming back-to-campus anxiety

 - Sleep.
 We are all different and need different amounts of sleep, but research shows that between seven and eight hours a day is ideal for 95% of us.
 Even small amounts of sleep deprivation have a negative impact on our health, wellbeing and cognitive abilities.
 It’s so bad that Amnesty International list it as a form of torture.
-If you have trouble sleeping, The Sleep Council and The Sleep Charity can help you understand and resolve any issues
+If you have trouble sleeping, The Sleep Charity can help you understand and resolve any issues

 - Talk to someone you trust.
 This can really help ease the pressure.
 You may find they have similar concerns and can offer support and understanding.
 If you’d rather, talk to a professional for confidential advice and remember Disability and Wellbeing and the Success Champions are here to help

 - Reframe your thoughts.
 Remember that your thoughts are simply electro-chemical impulses in your brain and are not facts.
 They can be very unhelpful and unkind.
 Try to reframe the thoughts to help you manage anxiety.